 Landscapes and Gardens: The Carolina Rose Plant

-As a member of the Rosaceae family, the Carolina Rose plant is a deciduous shrub and has five petals, a yellow center and pink flowers that grow in small clusters or individually.
+As a member of the Rosaceae family, the Carolina Rose plant is a deciduous shrub.
+It has five petals, a yellow center, and pink flowers that grow in small clusters or individually.
 As the fruit ripens, it changes from dark green to a bright red hue.
 The flower only blooms in mid-spring.
 Additional names for it may be rooted rose or pasture rose.

 Buy online at an Online Nursery.